fabio-jaremciuc/cloud-devops-engineer-udacity/deploy-web-app-aws/README.md

 ## How to launch the scripts
 1. To deploy the network infrastructure it is necessary to run the follow bash script from the project folder: `./create.sh network network.yml network.json`
 2. After the first point is successfully performed, run the second script to deploy the servers: `./create.sh servers servers.yml servers.json`
-3. To delete all stacks miplemented run first `./delete.sh network` and after the network is deleted launch `./delete.sh servers`
+3. To delete all stacks launch first `./delete.sh network` and after the network is deleted launch `./delete.sh servers`